All the best — Cambridge’s student support initiative

 We want to increase the number of postgraduates taking up a place at Cambridge, and create a more diverse cohort of the most talented students.

 We want students to have the fullest possible experience at Cambridge, and to remove any barriers that stand in their way.

 Today’s students face a range of unprecedented challenges, before and during university.
 Our ambition is to actively promote student mental health and wellbeing, and to renew our commitment to provide the very best support we can.
 This means investing in excellent preventative programmes, as well as continuing to support a range of counselling and therapeutic resources.

 We recognise the importance of physical and social activities, both in their own right and to overall wellbeing.
 Participation in sport, drama, music and other clubs and societies enriches students' lives, fosters important skills, and contributes to their overall fulfilment.

 Supporting student life and wellbeing will help to ensure students can truly thrive at Cambridge.

 Any gift towards student support, whether given to a College or to the University, will count towards our £500 million target.
-Already £170m has been raised in the first year.
+More than £200 million has already been raised.

 To learn more about our ambitions for student support, please contact your College or: